-Cargo pumps, lines and valves are one of the most basic feature of a tanker ship.
+Cargo pumps, lines, and valves are some of the most basic features of a tanker ship.

 5. Cargo Control Room (CCR)

-Is an office inside the ship where the Chief Officer and Officers of the Watch monitors everything.
+Is an office inside the ship where the Chief Officer and Officers of the Watch monitor everything.

-Cargo level, tank pressure, list, trim, bending moments, cargo rate, temperature, ballasting, counter ballast, checklist and many others are watched closely.
+Cargo level, tank pressure, list, trim, bending moments, cargo rate, temperature, ballasting and counter ballast, checklist, and many others are watched closely.

-The CCR also establishes connection to the shore terminal.
+The CCR also establishes a connection to the shore terminal.